Dublin Racing Festival Handicap Hurdle Preview, Tips, Runners & Trends (Dublin Racing Festival)

 • Alhaarth (0 Wins from 6 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Pennys Bill in 2009, winning for Miss Elizabeth Doyle at odds of 50/1 under the guidance of Sean Flanagan.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 2 winning favourites in the race.
-Ahead of the 2026 Dublin Racing Festival Handicap Hurdle, why not head over to the best racing tipster page to see what the tipsters are backing today?
+Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.

 Route to the Dublin Racing Festival Handicap Hurdle